Meet Our New Faculty Members

 "I am excited about joining a literacy faculty that’s outward focused with work that is embedded in and supportive of North Carolina communities.
-I am also drawn to the land-grant mission of the university and the ways the College of Education is working to provide access to materials and opportunities to improve educational opportunities for all North Carolina citizens," said Chandra Alston, an assistant professor of literacy, policy analysis, and program evaluation who earned her Ph.D. from Stanford University
+I am also drawn to the land-grant mission of the university and the ways the College of Education is working to provide access to materials and opportunities to improve educational opportunities for all North Carolina citizens," said Chandra Alston, an assistant professor of literacy education who earned her Ph.D. from Stanford University

 Michael Little: ‘I Was Very Impressed with NC State’s Commitment to Conduct Research to Directly Benefit the People of North Carolina’

 "At NC State, we want our students to “Think and Do”.
 Extraordinary educators focus on that second word — showing students what they can Do with their new knowledge," said Michael Little, an assistant professor of literacy, policy analysis, and program evaluation who earned his Ph.D. from the University of North Carolina at Chapel Hill.

 Brean’A Monet Parker: ‘I Want Students to Learn the Process of Being a Critical Scholar'

 "I wanted to be at an institution that has a lot of resources and is already doing transformative as well as innovative work.
 I kept hearing about NC State faculty members as well as amazing students who do this really interesting work, especially around social justice and multicultural counseling, and I wanted to be at a place that I could have that fostered and cultivated for myself as a faculty member," said Brean'A Monet Parker, an assistant professor of counseling and counselor education who earned her Ph.D. from the University of Georgia.

 Samantha Marshall: ‘I Hope My Students Will Learn to Become Critical and Skillful Educators’